Black Cod

 Pro Tips

-- Use fish on the day of purchase for best flavor and texture
+- Use immediately after purchase for best flavor and texture

 Origin & Heritage